JGreenOS/HW5/Readme.md

 Next development steps include a multi-day scheduler, an indicator of the meeting/event type and/or audible alerts to remind the user.

+I re-used sample code for the logic in the Javascript to set the colors in the rows according to the time of day.
+In addition, I customized the save button for a user who might not understand the icon itself.

 ## User Story